pamoller/xmlformatter/README.rst

     preserve-attributes ::= False

-Preserve the order of attirbutes
+Preserve the order of attributes

 ::

-        decode-attribute-entity-refs ::= False
+        encode-attributes ::= False

-Decode all entity references in attribute values.
-NOTE: xmlformatter uses the expat parser library internally, but this project decided to derefernce all entity references (e.g. &gt;) for attribute values
+Encode entity references in attribute values.
+NOTE: xmlformatter uses the expat parser library internally, but this project decided to decode all entity references (e.g. &gt;) for attribute values